Jeyhooon/2d_landmark_based_localization/README.md

 ### Future Improvements

+#### Using Better Methods
+Currently due to the single landmark observation which is symmetric, there could be multiple modes that equally likely fits the observation (as shown in previous figure; sampling a circle around the landmark).
+This can be solved by using better heuristics or methods.

+Like using [Mixture-MCL algorithm](https://www.sciencedirect.com/science/article/pii/S0004370201000698?ref=cra_js_challenge&fr=RR-1) which improves upon MCL by working better with small sample size and recovers faster from robot kidnapping (need to do literature review).

 #### Adaptive Number of Particles
 Adjust the number of particles in real-time based on the uncertainty in the robot's state.
 During high uncertainty (like after being kidnapped), increase the number of particles, and decrease when the robot's state is more certain.

-#### Using Better Methods
-Like using [Mixture-MCL algorithm](https://www.sciencedirect.com/science/article/pii/S0004370201000698?ref=cra_js_challenge&fr=RR-1) which works well with small sample size and recovers faster from robot kidnapping.

 #### Finding better Hyper-Parameters
 Tuning hyper-parameters is a very important part of any algorithm.
 In this project, the hyper-parameters are chosen based on some intuition and trial and error.